OP-TED/ted-xml-data-converter/development-methodology.md

 There is not always a 1-to-1 mapping between a single TED XML structure and a single eForms XML structure.

-* Some TED XML elements have no equivalent in eForms XM
+* Some TED XML elements have no equivalent in eForms XML
-* Some TED XML structures map to multiple XML structures and locations in eForms XM
+* Some TED XML structures map to multiple XML structures and locations in eForms XML
 * Some eForms Business Terms are mandatory in some contexts; their expression as XML structures are thus also mandatory, even if no equivalent TED XML structure is present in the source XML notice.

-### XSLT Processing Model
+### XSLT processing model

 In XSLT conversion, there are two main models.
 These can be mixed within one conversion.